Network security policy

+Overview

 A security policy is a complex document, meant to govern data access, web-browsing habits, use of passwords, encryption, email attachments and more.
 It specifies these rules for individuals or groups of individuals throughout the company.
 The policies could be expressed as a set of instructions that understood by special purpose network hardware dedicated for securing the network.

-Security policy should keep the malicious users out and also exert control over potential risky users within an organization.
+Security policy should keep the malicious users out, and also exert control over potential risky users within an organization.

+Insight

 Understanding what information and services are available and to which users, as well as what the potential is for damage and whether any protection is already in place to prevent misuse are important when writing a network security policy.
 In addition, the security policy should dictate a hierarchy of access permissions, granting users access only to what is necessary for the completion of their work.
 The National Institute of Standards and Technology provides an example security-policy guideline.